 Spain’s La Liga dropped by Comcast Xfinity, Verizon Fios

 NEW YORK (AP) — BeIN Sports, which has televised Spain's La Liga in the U.S. since the 2012-13 season, has been dropped by the cable systems of Comcast Xfinity and Verizon Fios.

 BeIN said filed a complaint against Comcast four months ago with the Federal Communications Commission, accusing violations of program carriage rules and the non-discrimination condition that was part of the FCC approval of Comcast's purchase of NBCUniversal.

 NEW YORK (AP) — The chairman of the Federal Communications Commission is raising "serious concerns" about Sinclair's $3.9 billion deal for Tribune's television stations.

 Sinclair wants to buy Tribune Media and its 42 TV stations, including KTLA in Los Angeles and WPIX in New York.
 To address potential antitrust concerns, Sinclair has said it would sell stations to several buyers.

-- Globe NewswireSHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Sprint Corporation - SMay 14, 2019
+- Globe NewswireSHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims on Behalf of Investors of Sprint Corporation - SMay 22, 2019

 HONOLULU (AP) — The Federal Communications Commission is adopting a new rule to boost the reliability of emergency alerts after Hawaii earlier this year mistakenly sent warnings to cellphones and broadcasters that a ballistic missile was heading for the state.